-Designators: Bachelor of Engineering Technology
+Designators: Advanced Diploma in Engineering

 Qualifiers: The qualifier(s) must contain the word engineering and be consistent with the engineering science content of the programme.
-Disciplinary or cross-disciplinary identifiers include but are not limited to: Agricultural, Aeronautical, Chemical, Civil, Computer, Electrical, Electro-mechanical, Electronic, Environmental, Industrial, Extractive Metallurgical, Information, Materials, Mechanical, Mechatronic, Metallurgical, Mineral(s) Process, Physical Metallurgical and Mining.
+Disciplinary or cross-disciplinary identifiers include but are not limited to: Agricultural, Aeronautical, Chemical, Civil, Computer, Electrical, Electromechanical, Electronic, Environmental, Industrial, Extractive Metallurgical, Information, Materials, Mechanical, Mechatronic, Metallurgical, Mineral(s) Process, Physical Metallurgical and Mining.